alphae-nix/BlockPhish/README.md

 # ESIEE Paris Student project : Block Phish
-## Project desciption
+## Project description
 This project has been made for "Day of project 2021" for ESIEE Paris.
 This project is composed in 2 parts :
 - The first part is a web extension for chrome.
 This extension analyse your web page, and alarm you if a phishing link is detected
 - The second part is the server.
-It is the back part of this porject.
-It analyse your mail, and make a prediction about your link
+It is the back part of this project.
+It analyses your mail, and make a prediction about your link

 ----------------------------------

-## How it work ?
+## How it works ?
-### Start the analyse
+### Start the analysis
-Open you web extension and click on the "start" button.
-Wait few minutes for the analyse result.
+Open your web extension and click on the "start" button.
+Wait few minutes for the analysis result.

 ### Analyse
 The web extension collect all links on the current page.
-It send them to a python server.
-All links are passed in 15 functions which look at characteristics like : length of url, using shorting services (bit.li), using weard symbol @ // #, multi sub domains, ...
+It sends them to a python server.
+All links are passed in 15 functions which look at characteristics like : length of URL, using shorting services (bit.li), using weird symbol @ // #, multi subdomains, ...

-Then, it return a array of [1, 0, -1] for each link.
+Then, it returns an array of [1, 0, -1] for each link.
 And each array is analysed by a neural network (deep learning).
-It return a percent that corresponds to a phishing prediction.
+It returns a percent that corresponds to a phishing prediction.

 ### Result
-This result for each link is send to the web extension.
-It change malicious link in red color on the page and a alert message appear on the web extension.
+This result for each link is sent to the web extension.
+It changes malicious link in red color on the page and an alert message appear on the web extension.
 For more security, malicious link are unavailable.
-You can go on thanks a confirm window.
+You can go on, thanks a confirm window.

 -----------------